minijax/minijax/minijax-examples/minijax-example-hello/README.md

 `register(Hello.class)` registers our **Resource Class** and **Resource Method**.

-`start(8080)` runs the container on port 8080.
+`start()` runs the container on port 8080.
 The `start` method starts Undertow.
 Undertow runs in the background, which keeps the application alive indefinitely.

 You can run the Hello World example: